seamplex/feenox/doc/compilation.md

 In absence of all these, FeenoX can still be used to

- * solve general mathematical problems such as the ones to compute the Fibonacci sequence,
+ * solve general mathematical problems such as the ones to compute the [Fibonacci sequence](https://www.seamplex.com/feenox/examples/#the-fibonacci-sequence) or the [Logistic map](https://www.seamplex.com/feenox/examples/#the-logistic-map),
- * operate on functions, either algebraically or point-wise interpolated,
+ * operate on functions, either algebraically or point-wise interpolated such as [Computing the derivative of a function as a UNIX filter](https://www.seamplex.com/feenox/examples/#computing-the-derivative-of-a-function-as-a-unix-filter)
  * read, operate over and write meshes,
  * etc.

 These optional dependencies have to be installed separately.
 There is no option to have `configure` to download them as with `--enable-download-gsl`.
+When running the test suite (@sec:test-suite), those tests that need an optional dependency which was not found at compile time will be skipped.

 ### SUNDIALS

 [SUNDIALS](https://computing.llnl.gov/projects/sundials) is a SUite of Nonlinear and DIfferential/ALgebraic equation Solvers.
-It is used by FeenoX to solve dynamical systems casted as DAEs with the keyword `PHASE_SPACE`, like the Lorenz system.
+It is used by FeenoX to solve dynamical systems casted as DAEs with the keyword [`PHASE_SPACE`](https://www.seamplex.com/feenox/doc/feenox-manual.html#phase_space), like [the Lorenz system](https://www.seamplex.com/feenox/examples/#lorenz-attractor-the-one-with-the-butterfly).

 Install either by doing